-The licensee is responsible for informing SORNS of any incident, accident or emergency situation.
-Licensee is further responsible for mitigating the consequences and carrying out urgent protective measures within the facility.
+The licensee is also required to make an initial provisional assessment of the emergency and its possible consequences and for carrying out urgent protective measures within the facility.
 It is not expected that urgent protective actions would need to be taken outside of the facility for operators in Croatia.